 Since then the Order has continued to grow and by the time of the Grand Senatus meeting in May 2015 there were over 100 Consistories formed in 27 Provinces.

-A more detailed history of the Order and the Grades associated with it can be found on the official website of the Order.
+A details of the Order can be found on the official website of the Order.

 Provincial Grand Senatus of West Yorkshire

 The Provincial Grand Senatus of West Yorkshire was constituted by the Most Distinguished Grand Summus, Andrew Christopher Sweeney at Westbourne House, Otley on Thursday 8th May 2014 with Right Distinguished Companion Graeme Hutchinson appointed, obligated, invested and installed as the first Provincial Grand Summus.
 On Saturday 23rd September 2017 Right Distinguished Companion John Marrison was appointed, obligated, invested and installed as the second Provincial Grand Summus.

 The Province currently consists of three Consistories.